steven-aj/steven-aj.github.io/src/content/about.md

 Despite my initial success upon return, it turns out that I'm pretty terrible at marketing myself.
 When COVID hit, freelancing competition got fierce and I honestly thought my career in development was over, so I returned to electrical work thinking I wouldn't come back.
 By the beginning of 2023, the pandemic had subsided well enough to make me wonder, so I put out some applications and it wasn't long before I started hearing back.
 I'm grateful to be have been able to return to doing what I love.

-### Career
+### Career Highlight

-I've had amazing opportunities to work with universities, law firms, doctor's offices, and agencies.
+I've had amazing opportunities to work with universities, law firms, doctor's offices, agencies, and bloggers.
 I've built a some projects from the ground up, debugged more things than I can count and helped many solve their problems to keep things moving for them.

 You can find an overview of my work history in the [Experience](/experience) section.

-### Goals
+### Personal Goals

 My short-term goal is to settle permanently into a software development position on a modern JavaScript stack.
 That's partially why I built this site as a web app (*also because it's my preferred technology*) - to showcase a bit of what I can do.
 My ideal stack would be SvelteKit or Vue on a Node.js backend & NoSQL database, but I have experience in NativeScript, React and PHP-based backends, too.